entropic-dev/boltzmann/docs/content/reference/03-middleware.md

 - `iron`: Extra options for [`@hapi/iron`], which is used to seal the client session id for transport in a cookie.
 - `expirySeconds`: The number of seconds until the cookie expires.
 Defaults to one year.
+- `cookieOptions`: An object containing options passed to the [`cookie`] package when serializing a session id.

 You can import session middleware with `require('./boltzmann').middleware.session`.
 The session middleware provides [HTTP session support] using sealed http-only [cookies].
 You can read more about Boltzmann's session